-By all accounts, Blood Duster were well on their way in accomplishing their mission.
+By all accounts, Blood Duster was well on its way to accomplishing its mission.
 The music they were creating was brutally dense, bottom-heavy Death Metal fused with Grindcore.
 Pummeling, savage music with extremely guttural vocals permeated every moment of their artistry.
 Those somewhat indecipherable vocals helped mask the lyrical content and subject matter of songs ranging from stalking and underage sex to drugs and necrophilia.
-However, Blood Duster would be plagued with seemingly never ending line up changes in their membership.
+However, Blood Duster would be plagued with seemingly never-ending lineup changes in their membership.

-By this time, Blood Duster were actively touring throughout Australia but there would be yet another roster change in, where else, the guitar and drum departments.
-In came Fin Felini and Euan Heriot respectively for the band’s official full-length debut, 1997’s Str8outtanorthcote, once again on Dr. Jim’s.
+By this time, Blood Duster was actively touring throughout Australia but there would be yet another roster change in, where else, the guitar and drum departments.
+In came Fin Felini and Euan Heriot respectively for the band’s official full-length debut, 1997’s ‘Str8outtanorthcote’, once again on Dr. Jim’s.
 This release is clearly the point where heavy rock elements began to creep into Blood Duster‘s sound.

 “While Blood Duster have had a great run of way too much fun with way too may rad people, we feel that the time is right to put an end to all this before we really start doing things for the wrong reasons,” comments the band.